 - If you receive an attachment from someone you don't know, don't open it.
 Delete it immediately.

-- Learn how to recognize phishing
+- Learn how to recognize phishing:

 - Requests for personal information such as passwords or Social Security numbers

-- Forged email addresses
+- Forged or suspicious sender email addresses

 - Instead of clicking on links, open a new browser and manually type in the address.